Skip to main content

 • The VPN Spoke MX will learn 10.0.0.0/8 and 192.168.1.0/24 from the secondary One-armed Concentrator MX

-• Routes learned from the One-armed Concentrator MX will have an additional ASN (8888) pre-pended to it's AS Path to achieve this route prioritization.
+• Routes from the primary One-armed Concentrator MX will have an AS path of 8888

 • Was this article helpful?